cristhian-munoz007/elba-blog/src/blogs/proxy-reads.md

 The all-in podcast is four dudes chatting and talking crap about tech, business, politics, society, etc. Who are these dudes?
 Well they are very successfull entrepreneus, and now VC investors.
 They're all very well connected accross the VC and the tech world.

-1. Chamath Palihapitiya.
+1. **Chamath Palihapitiya**.
 He became famous with Social Capital, and with Facebook.
 (If you're in finance, you might know Chamath because he is the one that created the SPACs :))
-1. Jason Calacanis.
+1. **Jason Calacanis**.
 Few startups, then successful investor.
-2. David Sacks.
+2. **David Sacks**.
 Paypal guy that became rich together with Elon Musk.
 Then invested in Facebook, Uber, SpaceX, Palantir, Airbnb.
-3. David Frieberg.
+3. **David Frieberg**.
 He's an inventor, but also was an early employee in Google.
 He focuses on startups related to food, decarbonization, and life sciences.

 Contrary to Paul Graham's site, this pod is all about the recent news of the week or what's going on in the world right now.
 Some of the things I can remember that they've recently taken on are: Twitter's deal, housing laws in California, McDonalds' pay rise, Softbank, Adam Neumann's new startup, Inflation, China vs the US, Pelosi visiting Taiwan, the FBI intruding in Trump's mansion, the crash in public markets, Crypto crash, Apple firing employees because of political correctness, etc...